 - 1 inch ginger minced or grated

-- 1 TBSP red curry paste sub green curry paste
+- 1 TBSP red curry paste or green curry paste

-- 16 oz chicken breast chopped small, sub chicken thigh
+- 16 oz chicken breast diced small, or chicken thigh

 - salt and pepper to taste